BerriAI/litellm/docs/my-website/docs/tutorials/first_playground.md

 # Create your first playground
 import Image from '@theme/IdealImage';

-Learn how to build a light version of the demo playground as shown on the website in less than 10 minutes.
+Create a playground to **evaluate multiple LLM Providers in less than 10 minutes**.
+If you want to see this in prod, check out our [website](https://litellm.ai/).

-**What we'll build**: We'll build <u>the server</u> and connect it to our template frontend, ending up with a deployed playground by the end!
+**How will we do this?**: We'll build <u>the server</u> and connect it to our template frontend, ending up with a working playground UI by the end!

 :::info